 Surgery for cancer in the rectum

-This procedure may be recommended if the cancer is near the anal sphincter muscles or if it is too low to be removed without causing incontinence (accidental loss of faeces).
-After an abdominoperineal resection you will need a permanent stoma (colostomy).
-Speak to your surgeon about any concerns you may have.
+This procedure may be recommended if the cancer is near the anal sphincter muscles or it is too low to be removed without causing incontinence (loss of control over bowel movements).
+After an abdominoperineal resection, you will need a permanent stoma (colostomy).
+See more information on having a stoma and speak to your surgeon about any concerns you may have.

 Types of resections